HSorgYves/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 # ConnectedCar Binding

 This binding integrates the various connected car service provided into openHAB.
-It supports various APIs and brands including Audi, Volkswagen and Skoda.
+It supports various APIs and brands including Audi, Volkswagen and Škoda.
 The binding retrieves  status information and implements control functions for compatible vehicles, which have activated the service.
 Depending on brand/model and API a lot of diagnostic data and  access to remote control functions like lock/unlock doors, start/stop climater and other are integrated.